WorldMaker/musdex/docs/source/handlers.rst

 expanded, there should be a tuple for the ``location`` itself, with the last modification date of the ``archive`` itself.

+The handler can return ``None`` as the last modification time for a file path to indicate that a file was removed from the archive and should be removed from the VCS.

 .. function:: combine(self, force=False)

 The handler is expected to combine files within the ``manifest`` (under